 Clear Safari History on iPhone

-iPhone can save your website browsing history, and this may take more space based on the history saved on the phone.
-However, this size consumed for keeping website history will be comparatively less compared to other apps using the memory.
+iPhone can save your website browsing history, which may take more space based on the history saved on the phone.
+However, this size consumed for keeping website history will be comparatively less than other apps using the memory.
 To clean up iPhone browsing history, iPhone Settings > Scroll down to see Safari > Clear History and Website Data > Confirm.

-We haven’t mentioned about iTunes videos and songs that you bought and saved offline.
-However, these above solutions can clean iPhone and clear storage on iPhone and get rid of iPhone Storage Full Message.
+We haven’t mentioned iTunes videos and songs that you bought and saved offline.
+However, these above solutions can clean iPhone and clear storage on iPhone and eliminate the iPhone Storage Full Message.

-You went through all the steps mentioned above and still, you have tons of photos and videos you don’t want to delete?
-Don’t worry, you can depend on iPhone external storage devices like iPhone flash drive or WiFi Hard disk to move the files and empty iPhone storage space.
-There are plenty of iPhone USB drives available that work directly with your iPhone to transfer media files from iPhone to USB Flash Drive.
+You went through all the steps mentioned above, and still, you have tons of photos and videos you don’t want to delete.
+Don’t worry; you can depend on iPhone external storage devices like an iPhone flash drive or WiFi Hard disk to move the files and empty iPhone storage space.
+There is plenty of iPhone USB drives available that work directly with your iPhone to transfer media files from your iPhone to a USB Flash Drive.

-The above SanDisk iXpand Flash Drive coming in different size from 32GB to 252GB with a starting price of $39.99 from Amazon.
+The above SanDisk iXpand Flash Drive comes in different sizes, from 32GB to 252GB, with a starting price of $39.99 from Amazon.
 There is no additional cable or connector required with this USB flash drive to backup data from iPhone or other iOS devices.

-When you see iPhone “memory full message”, there is no need to pay for iCloud Storage space.
+When you see iPhone “memory full message,” there is no need to pay for iCloud Storage space.
 There are a lot of things you can do to clean up iPhone storage space.
-Before you jump into iCloud paid plan, please go through the steps to clean up storage space on iPhone.
+Before you jump into the iCloud paid plan, please go through the steps to clean up storage space on your iPhone.